bbauska/HTML5-webdev/html-basics.md

 **1. JavaScript:**

-Typically JavaScript is used to handle work that will result in visual changes, whether it\'s jQuery\'s animate function, sorting a data set, or adding DOM elements to the page.
-It doesn\'t have to be JavaScript that triggers a visual change, though: CSS Animations, Transitions, and the Web Animations API are also commonly used.
+Typically JavaScript is used to handle work that will result in visual changes, whether it&apos;s jQuery&apos;s animate function, sorting a data set, or adding DOM elements to the page.
+It doesn&apos;t have to be JavaScript that triggers a visual change, though: CSS Animations, Transitions, and the Web Animations API are also commonly used.

 **2. Style:**